Jumpstart the school year with this simple retrieval practice

 • Adaptable with tech tools, apps, Google Forms, etc.

 Want even more retrieval on the first day of class?
-Use Brain Dumps, Two Things, and Retrieval Warm Ups!
+Use Brain Dumps, Two Things, and Retrieval Warm Ups.
 Don't wait – jumpstart learning on Day 1.